Fair-Strides/FVTT-Custom-Journal-Theming/README.md

 want to make their own, and as such I do try to guide you though it so my work can help you.
 Provided they do not introduce fonts or textures I cannot distribute and they are of good quality, I might also be open to adding your styles, if you so wish.
-Just reach out to me in Discord (Sanyella#3760) or right here if you're confident to submit a pull request.
+Just reach out to me in Discord (Fair Strides#2148) or right here if you're confident to submit a pull request.

 ## Thanks, attributions & links

 ### Inspiration & Contributors

+Sanyella for the original creation and maintenance of this module up through version 1.2.0.

 People who have helped me in fixing various things within the module: Magnus/elizeuangelo, jakvike.